CHRISCARLON/open-data-pipelines/README.md

 Data pipelines for working with UK open data sources.

-[NOTE!]
+> [!NOTE]

-- Currently switching most of the data pipelines from AWS to run in Github Actions - this is a work in progress but massively reduces complexity and cost.
+> Currently switching most of the data pipelines from AWS to run in Github Actions - this is a work in progress but massively reduces complexity and cost.

 ## Purpose